 The Spring Garden

-Cones 1982 was commissioned by the National Gallery from Bert Flugelman.
+Cones 1982 was commissioned by the National Gallery by Bert Flugelman.
 It is made from stainless steel and is more than 20 meters long.

 Ik ook 1971-72 is by Mark di Suvero.
 You’ve got to love Ik ook, even if you only love its name!
-The artists says that “my sculpture is painting in three dimensions.”
+The artist says that “my sculpture is painting in three dimensions.”

-The last of these monumental sculptures is by Clement Meadmore and is called Virginia 1970.
-The weathered steel sculpture was made in America and weighs over 8000 kg.
+On the lawn facing the lake is the weathered steel sculpture that was made in America and weighs over 8000 kg.
 The National Gallery commissioned the work which is named after Virginia Cuppaidge, an abstract artist from Brisbane, Australia.

 Finally, a relatively new work for the garden is the wonderful life-sized maquette (model) of the Angel of the North by Antony Gormley.
 I have written a post on the real Angel of the North, Britain’s largest statue!

-National Gallery of Australia, Parkes Place, Parkes, ACT 2601.
+- National Gallery of Australia, Parkes Place, Parkes, ACT 2601.

-Phone: + 61 2 6240 6411
+- Phone: + 61 2 6240 6411 | https://nga.gov.au/